 Drax band, Robert Percy Fenton, far right, with two of his sons, Eric Fenton, (middle row, far right) and Joseph Reginald Fenton (Middle row, far left).

 But what else did I know closer to home?
 I had acquired a copy of Theo Boiten’s book of Blenheim losses now as Keith had found a reference to my Father in the book in the library but no more.
 I had my Father’s silver identity bracelet, his medals, a few empty shells and a brass pike top, little else apart from a pair of good German binoculars that my Father was given by an elderly German Guard towards the end of war to save them being lost to looters.
 Keith recalls that this guard had been particularly kind to the prisoners, having lost his own son earlier in the war.
 Ken later swapped these binoculars for a record player with Keith Simpson but Keith very kindly returned them to me years later.

 I knew when my father was shot down – it was in Theo’s book – and that he was a prisoner of war, but little else.
 Then the power of the internet hit home.

 A very simple search of the date, 1st July 1941, with details, told me the story.
-The acts of heroism, the loss of life on that day have produced the basis of this story.
+The acts of heroism, the loss of life on that day has produced the basis of this story.
 Please let me stress l could not have written the following account of what happened without a great deal of assistance from the Dutch researchers – especially Hans Nauta – the guys at the websites, WW2 Chat, WW2 Talk and RAF Command as well as the guys at the National Archives at Kew and the RAF Museum at Hendon.
-Various reference books (listed in the acknowledgements) also provided extensive factual information for this account and are available to anyone that wants to know.
+Various reference books (listed in the acknowledgements but always being updated) also provided extensive factual information for this account and are available to anyone that wants to know.